marcopennekamp/lore/specification/expressions.md

 ##### Equality and Order

 Two strings are equal if they have exactly the same bytes.
-Strings are ordered alphabetically.
+Strings are ordered lexicographically by code point.
+This ordering will not produce good user-facing results, but constitutes a sensible default.